SteijnPloegmakers/Rain-Radar/README.md

 ### Views
 In the Views folder there are four views: AlarmClockView, ContentView, MainView and MusicView.
 In the AlarmClockView you can add a new alarm with a name and save that alarm.
+In the ContentView you can see the current and hourly weatherdata which is fetched from the WeatherManager.
-In the ContentView is a NavigationView where you can switch between all Views.
+In the MainView is a NavigationView where you can switch between all Views.
-In the MainView
+In the MusicView you can see the songs based on the weather which are fetched from the fetchmusic() function.